-Repugnant Conclusion: For any population consisting of people with very high positive welfare, there is a better population in which everyone has a very low positive welfare, other things being equal.
+Repugnant Conclusion: For any population consisting of people with very high positive welfare, there is a better population in which everyone has a very low positive welfare, other things being equal.7

-&lt;sup>9 Giving up full comparability isn't sufficient to save the neutrality and asymmetry intuition, see Arrhenius (forthcoming) and Broome (2004).
+6 Giving up full comparability isn't sufficient to save the Neutrality and Asymmetry Intuition, see Arrhenius (forthcoming) and Broome (2004).

-&lt;sup>10 Here's how Parfit (1984), p.
-388 formulates the conclusion: "For any possible population of at least ten billion people, all with a very high quality of life, there must be some much larger imaginable population whose existence, if other things are equal, would be better, even though its members have lives that are barely worth living."
+7 Here's how Parfit (1984: 388) formulates the conclusion: "For any possible population of at least ten billion people, all with a very high quality of life, there must be some much larger imaginable population whose existence, if other things are equal, would be better, even though its members have lives that are barely worth living."
 Hence, our formulation from Arrhenius (2000b) is more general than his.
-The
+The ceteris paribus clause in the formulation is meant to imply that the compared populations are roughly equal in all other putatively axiologically relevant aspects apart from individual welfare levels.
+Although it is through Parfit's writings that this implication of Total Utilitarianism has become widely discussed, it was already noted by Henry Sidgwick (1907: 415), before the turn of the century.
+For other early sources of the Repugnant Conclusion, see Broad (1979: 249-250), McTaggart (1927: 452-453), and Narveson (1967).

-In Figure 1, the width of each block represents the number of people; the height represents their lifetime welfare.
+In Figure 5.1, the width of each block represents the number of people; the height represents their lifetime welfare.
 Dashes indicate that the block in question should be much wider than shown, that is, the population size is much larger than shown.
-These populations could consist of all the past, present and future lives, or all the present and future lives, or all the lives during some shorter time span in the future such as the next generation, or all the lives that are causally affected by, or consequences of a certain action or series of actions, and so forth.
+These populations could consist of all the past, present, and future lives, or all the present and future lives, or all the lives during some shorter time span in the future such as the next generation, or all the lives that are causally affected by, or consequences of a certain action or series of actions, and so forth.

 All the lives in the diagram have positive welfare, or, as we also could put it, all the people have lives worth living.
 The A-people have very high welfare whereas the Z-people have very low positive welfare.
-The reason for this could be that in the Z-lives there are, to paraphrase Parfit, only enough ecstasies to just outweigh the agonies, or that the good things in those lives are of uniformly poor quality, e.g., eating potatoes and listening to Muzak.
-Or it could be that the Z-people have quite short lives as compared to the A-people.
+The reason for this could be that in the Z-lives there are, to paraphrase Parfit, only enough ecstasies to just outweigh the agonies, or that the good things in those lives are of uniformly poor quality, e.g., eating potatoes and listening to Muzak.8 Or it could be that the Z-people have quite short lives as compared to the A-people.
 We could imagine that in A, the people live for, say, 80 years whereas in Z the average life expectancy is, say, 40 years, like in some developing countries in the 1970s.
-However, because there are many more people in Z, the total sum of welfare in Z is greater than in A. Hence, a theory like Total Utilitarianism, according to which we should maximize the welfare in the world, ranks Z as better than A --- an instance of the Repugnant Conclusion.
+However, because there are many more people in Z, the total sum of welfare in Z is greater than in A. Hence, a theory like Total Utilitarianism, according to which we should maximize the welfare in the world, ranks Z as better than A-an instance of the Repugnant Conclusion.

 As the name indicates, many people find the Repugnant Conclusion a reason to reject Total Utilitarianism; to these, the idea that we can make the world better by expanding the population at the expense of future people's individual quality of life seems very counterintuitive.
-The Repugnant Conclusion has sometimes been taken ceteris paribus clause in the formulation is meant to imply that the compared populations are roughly equal in all other putatively axiologically relevant aspect apart from individual welfare levels.
-Although it is through Parfit's writings that this implication of Total Utilitarianism has become widely discussed, it was already noted by Henry Sidgwick (1907), p.
-415, before the turn of the century.
-For other early sources of the Repugnant Conclusion, see Broad (1979), pp. 249-250, McTaggart (1927), pp. 452-453, and Narveson (1967).
+The Repugnant Conclusion has sometimes been taken in the literature as the major objection to Total Utilitarianism that allegedly disqualifies it as a plausible axiology.9